InvigoratEU Management Handbook (D1.1, V2)

 InvigoratEU Policy Paper on Demands for European Security and Defence Cooperation in Ukraine after Russia's Invasion (D8.3)

 The European security outlook, and European support for Ukraine in particular, has changed dramatically.
 The EU is Ukraine’s key ally, a fact that Ukrainians fully appreciate.
 The full-scale war has created momentum for previously impossible forms of assistance and cooperation.
 In the first days of the full-scale war, EU member states considered sending only helmets to Ukraine, whereas in 2025, the military support sent by EU member states to Ukraine is worth 60 billion euros, including advanced and lethal weapon systems, as well as supplies ranging from ammunition to missiles and fighter jets.
-The most recent plans for security guarantees for a post-ceasefire Ukraine, including air policing, maritime operations, and a reassurance force building capacities for Ukraine’s land forces, demonstrate the cumulative change in the willingness of European states to respond to Ukraine’s security needs
+The most recent plans for security guarantees for a post-ceasefire Ukraine, including air policing, maritime operations, and a reassurance force building capacities for Ukraine’s land forces, demonstrate the cumulative change in the willingness of European states to respond to Ukraine’s security needs.

-Find the document here: https://zenodo.org/records/17366217
+See the full document here: https://zenodo.org/records/17366217

-See the full document here: Analytical Glossary
+See the full document here: https://zenodo.org/records/17579952

 Western Balkans and Eastern Partnership candidate countries’ path to the EU: present and future